Pregnancy & Chiropractic: What You Need To Know

 By Dr. Jessica Fitzpatrick, DC

-f you are pregnant or are hoping to be soon, here is some useful information to help keep you pain free and mobile, as well as help you prepare physically for labour and early motherhood.
+If you are pregnant or are hoping to be soon, here is some useful information to help keep you pain-free and mobile, as well as help you prepare physically for labour and early motherhood.
 If you are currently pregnant and are experiencing back or pelvic pain, you are not alone!
 As the mother of two young boys myself, I have been there and can definitely relate on a personal level as well as a clinical one.
 In fact, over half of women experience back pain during the course of their pregnancy.

 The weight gain focused on top of the pelvis also creates pressure and swelling in the legs.
 It can also cause compression of nerves in the upper thigh that cause numbness and discomfort.
 This condition is known as Meralgia Paresthetica and is relatively common among pregnant women, particularly in the later months.
 Restless Leg Syndrome is yet another condition often experienced and is quite frequently related to the many changes happening within the pelvis and the structures it compresses upon.

 These are just some of the more common conditions experienced during pregnancy however many have been shown to be very effectively and safely managed and treated with chiropractic treatments.
 I see many pregnant women in my practice and use a variety of treatment techniques including modalities such as Interferential current, laser therapy, soft-tissue therapy, and joint manipulation when necessary.
-Stretching, light strengthening and, in some cases, kinesio taping are also vital in effectively managing care.
-What is of the utmost importance is the safety of your baby and one of the most important take home messages is that this is a very safe and drug free alternative to managing pain and discomfort and the positioning and safety of baby are always top priority.
+Stretching, light strengthening, and, in some cases, kinesio taping is also vital in effectively managing care.
+What is of the utmost importance is the safety of your baby and one of the most important take-home messages is that this is a very safe and drug-free alternative to managing pain and discomfort and the positioning and safety of baby are always top priority.
 Treatment during pregnancy has also been shown to help ease extra stresses and help better prepare the body and pelvis for the labour itself.
 The more physically prepared and in the least amount of discomfort you are in the better equipped you will be to have the best labour possible.
 Treatment also helps with the recovery process as being in the best condition prior to labour will allow the body to better heal and not be as susceptible to worsening and or new symptoms.

 If you are experiencing any of these pregnancy related conditions or symptoms and want to have a more pain-free pregnancy contact us at Active Approach to help make this wonderful time a much more comfortable one.